cssnr/open-links-in-new-tab/README.md

 ## Known Issues

-*    Does not work on sites that use JavaScript events to handle links
+*    Does not work on some sites that use JavaScript events to handle links.
-     -   `search.yahoo.com`
+     -   Many of these sites should be fixed when v3 is released.

 > [!TIP]
 > **Don't see your issue here?**